Canberra Airport

 Canberra Airport is an international airport situated in the district of Majura, Australian Capital Territory.
 It serves Australia's capital city, Canberra, as well as the nearby city of Queanbeyan and regional southeastern New South Wales.
 Located approximately 8 km from the city centre, within the North Canberra district, it is the ninth-busiest airport in Australia.

-The airport has direct flights to all Australian state capitals alongside many regional centres across the Australian East coast, as well as international services to Nadi and soon to Doha.
-Other international flights have, at various times, operated from Canberra to Denpasar, Singapore and Wellington.
+The airport offers direct flights to all Australian state capitals alongside many regional centres across the Australian East coast, as well as international services to Nadi, Doha and Denpasar.
+Other international flights have, at various times, operated from Canberra to Singapore and Wellington.

 Canberra Airport handled 3.2 million passengers in the 2018–19 financial year.
 Major redevelopment work completed in 2013 included the demolition of the old terminal, replacing it with a new facility designed to handle up to eight million passengers annually.

 In addition to serving airline traffic, the airport is also the only public general aviation facility within the Australian Capital Territory.
 As a former Royal Australian Air Force base, Defence Establishment Fairbairn is located within Canberra Airport and supports government VIP flying operations by 34 Squadron as well as ground handling for itinerant military aircraft and visiting heads of state.